cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-execute-workflow.md

 # Step 7: Install the Application

-We'll now execute the Install Workflow to deploy our application.
+We'll now execute the Install Workflow from our [Nodecellar deployment](getting-started-create-deployment.html#step-6-create-a-deployment):

 Type the following command in your terminal: